mrichardsJBOIT/mrichardsJBOIT.github.io/_posts/2020-11-03-hello-world.md

 <img class="pull-left" src="https://placekitten.com/g/400/200" alt="kitten">

 This whole site was built by folliwng Michael Hartls *Learn Enough CSS To Be Dangerous* turtorial.
-I quite enjoyed it and it certainly allowed me to get to grips with html, css, jekyll and other web type tech that I hadn;t touched before or in a while.
+I quite enjoyed it and it certainly allowed me to get to grips with html, css, jekyll and other web type tech that I hadn't touched before or in a while.
 I've edited the orignal text that was here.